-High fatality rates can be caused either by higher crash rates or by greater fragility.
-The fragility of a group of road users is reflected in the difference between their fatality rate and injury rate, but also in their fatality ratio: the percentage of fatalities in the total number of casualties.
+High fatality rates can be caused either by higher crash rates or by greater physical vulnerability.
+The vulnerability of a group of road users is reflected in the difference between their fatality rate and injury rate, but also in their fatality ratio: the percentage of fatalities in the total number of casualties.

-1.2.1 Fatality rate versus injury rate for different age groups
+2.2.1 Fatality rate versus injury rate for different age-groups

 Older drivers have the second highest fatality rate.
-Only the youngest group of drivers (18and 19-year olds) has a higher fatality rate.
-The figure on the left shows the well-known Ushape: fatality rates of the young drivers are high, after which the rate declines to a minimum for drivers of the age of 40-60 years.
+Only the youngest group of drivers (18-and 19-year olds) has a higher fatality rate.
+The left side of Figure 2 shows the well-known U-shape: fatality rates of the young drivers are high, after which the rate declines to a minimum for drivers of the age of 40-60 years.
 Then it increases again, to a maximum for those aged 75 and older.
-The injury rates, depicted in the figure on the right, also show a U-shape, but this one levels off on the right-hand side.
+The injury rates in Figure 2 (right side) also show a U-shape but they level off at the oldest age group.
 Whereas young drivers (18-24 years old) have a relatively high injury rate as well as a high fatality rate, the injury rate for older drivers is much lower than their fatality rate.